-As a registered social work therapist, I have supported thousands of people over the past decade through grief, loss, trauma and tragedy.
+As a registered social work therapist, I have supported thousands of people over the past decade through crisis, grief, loss, trauma and tragedy.
 However, my work took on new levels of meaning and purpose after my daughter Nora passed away unexpectedly when she was one day old.

 The Love & Loss Project is intended to help others heal through their experiences of grief and loss, as I continue to heal my own.
 I believe that this process never reaches a final stage of completion, but instead will simply always be a part of my life.
 An agonizing and amazing part of my life.
 Which is now interwoven with yours.
 Thank you for sharing this with me.